 Eduards, the schoolyard bully, has a pack of younger boys following him about.
 He doesn't have the confidence to lead kids his own age.

 Clyde Baldo has been in many plays, films and TV shows.
 He's the only actor to be in more than one Signe Baumane film.
 He voiced the Baby in her 2009 animated short Birth.
-Unfortunately, Clyde was a victim of Covid 19 and died in December 2020.
-He is sorely missed.
-Rest in Peace, Clyde.
+Unfortunately, Clyde was a victim of Covid and died in December 2020.
+R.I.P.
+Clyde.

 Najla Said as New Girl